 Ruth believes in access to quality healthcare.
 She has worked as a grant-writer for Planned Parenthood of Northern New England raising funds to support access to women’s health services, and as Director of the Addison County Open Door Clinic providing free medical care to uninsured Vermonters.

 Ruth is the mother of three teenage children – Greta, Anya, and Walter.
-She lives in East Middlebury with her children and husband Jason, who teaches at Middlebury College, and their dog Pesto, rabbit Autumn, and a shed full of mice.
+She lives in East Middlebury with her children and husband Jason, who teaches at Middlebury College, and their dog Pesto, and a shed full of mice.
 Ruth’s mother Mimi lives in Middlebury.

 Ruth’s family loves to play music and games, cook and eat good food, travel, and take part in school and community activities.
 Ruth is happiest when she’s making pizza for family and friends, leading a community meeting, or exploring new places.
 She loves hiking and snowshoeing, planting trees, and curling up with a good book.

 Ruth and her three siblings grew up in a small town in rural central New York, where her family lived for several years on a farm raising lots of animals.
 Ruth spent much of her childhood riding horses, working on local farms, and being a student leader.
 Her mother was a teacher and her father was a state civil servant.